OTHER RESOURCES

 Reducing the risk of hazardous drug exposure to health care workers

-One of the biggest concerns in the administration of hazardous drugs is the risk to those who come into contact with these drugs: patients, nurses and other health care professionals who administer the drug.
+One of the biggest concerns in the administration of hazardous medications is the risk to those who come into contact with them.
+These include patients, nurses, and other health care professionals who administer the treatment.

-How do we reduce the risk of exposure to these hazardous drugs?
+How do we reduce the risk of exposure to these hazardous medications?

 Considerations when implementing the use of CSTDs

-CSTDs have been successful in reducing exposure to hazardous drugs with overall 12.24% contamination being detected when using CSTDs compared to 26.39% when using standard isolators.6 These percentages differ depending on the drug with CSTDS showing reduction in contamination to as low as 2.8%.6 As they do not completely eliminate exposure it is important that several factors are considered when implementing their use.
-For example, the compatibility of any selected CSTD with the drugs and diluents to which it comes into contact with is an important consideration.7 The use of CSTDs may not be advised if the hazardous drugs are mixed with solvents, such as N,N-dimethylacetamide, as they may dissolve the plastic components within the CSTD and allow the drug to escape or introduce contaminants into the drug that jeopardize the health of the patient.7
+CSTDs have been successful in reducing exposure to hazardous drugs with overall 12.24% contamination being detected when using CSTDs compared with 26.39% when using standard isolators.6 These percentages differ depending on the treatments with CSTDS showing reduction in contamination to as low as 2.8%.6 As they do not eliminate exposure it is important that several factors are considered when implementing their use.
+For instance, ensuring compatibility between the chosen CSTD and the medication and the diluents it encounters is crucial.7

 References